PSJorgensen/real-world-economics/real-world-economics-outline.md

         -   Shock doctrine and the socio-ecological as well as macroeconomic consequences today - Naomi Klein

+-   Can also add regional examples of grid-lock such as inequality within the European Union and challenges for the sustainability transition.
+With large inequality the poorer nations will have an incentive to stall transition policies for which they would at a disadvantage.
+EMU crises and inequality paper (Bitros, Batavia, and Nandakumar 2014).

 #### National dynamics and impacts of inequality

 -   Just as global outcomes are highly influenced by global inequality,